A Stack is a live instance of a project deployed to a specific environment which can then be updated by further deployments of that same Stack.

-You can deploy Altostra projects multiple times to multiple environments, creating a different instance with each deployment.
+You can deploy Altostra projects multiple times to multiple environments, by creating a new unique stack each time you deploy.

-Every instance is self-contained, has its own events-history, and is mapped 1-to-1 to a cloud account stack.
-All instance resources are deployed together and removed together; they all share the same instance configuration.
+Every stack is self-contained, has its own events-history, and is mapped 1-to-1 to a cloud account stack.
+All stack resources are deployed together and removed together; they all share the same stack configuration.

-Creating an instance means that you deploy a fresh and unique stack of your project to the cloud.
+Creating a stack means that you deploy a fresh and unique stack of your project to the cloud.
 All resources are created from scratch, and all tables and buckets are empty.

-Updating an instance means that you push changes to an existing stack of your project to the cloud.
+Updating a stack means that you push changes to an existing stack of your project to the cloud.
 The resources already exist and are updated as needed to fit the changes.

-If you need to produce a preview for each Pull Request, configure the CI/CD pipeline can create an Altostran instance for each Pull Request, and then update the instance on every push to the Pull Requests's branch.
+If you need to produce a preview for each Pull Request, configure your CI pipeline to create a stack for each Pull Request, and then update the stack on every git push to the Pull Requests's branch.

-If you're using multiple stages for projects, such as Dev, QA, Prod, then create an Altostran instance for each stage and update the instances as needed.
+If you're using multiple stages for projects, such as Dev, QA, Prod, then create a stack for each stage and update the stacks as needed.